seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 That every Roman bears, and nobly bears,
 Is guilty of a several bastardy,
 If he do break the smallest particle
-Of any promise that hath pass’d from him.
+Of any promise that hath pass'd from him.

 **CASSIUS**
 But what of Cicero? shall we sound him?